OpenBubbles/docs/docs/faq.md

 Visit - [Support Page | OpenBubbles](https://openbubbles.github.io/docs/support#why-cant-i-send--receive-messages)

-## Why can't I see my messages sent on OpenBubbles on other Apple devices, even though my Apple ID is linked?
+## Why can't I see my messages sent on OpenBubbles on other Apple devices, even though my Apple Account is linked?

 * This is a known issue and fixes itself after 24 hours.